PsychVault

 Processes can move slowly.
 Not always deliberately, but institutional complaint timelines often outlast the window in which a remedy would have been most useful.
 Acting early and keeping records from the beginning reduces this risk.

 The complaint and advocacy processes used by higher education institutions were not designed with autistic students in mind.
-Several features of those processes map closely onto areas where autistic people commonly face difficulty.
+Several features of those processes map directly onto areas where autistic people face structural disadvantage — not personal deficit, but a system built around a different neurotype and never adjusted.

-Trusting the process after it has already failed you.
+Trusting the process after it has already failed.
 If you have been through one complaint cycle that did not address your actual concerns, being told to follow the process again requires trusting something that has already let you down.
-That is a reasonable thing to struggle with.
+Institutions often read reluctance to re-engage as disengagement rather than as a rational response to prior experience.
+These are different things.

 A risograph illustration of a small abstract figure navigating a corridor of overlapping angular shapes, flat dusty violet and charcoal on cream with visible ink misregistration and grain